 Flood Control Zone District Tax (Flood Tax)

 Whatcom County Council appointed a citizen advisory committee to represent rate payers in the Lake Whatcom Stormwater Utility Service Area and advise the council on a recommended rate structure.
 County staff and its consultants presented the committee with a range of defensible rate structures.
-The proposed rate structure was recommended by the advisory committee.
+A proposed rate structure was recommended by the advisory committee to County Council for approval.
 It is also consistent with industry best practices and is the most common rate structure throughout the Puget Sound region.

-The proposed rates are based on the amount of impervious surface on a parcel.
-Impervious surfaces are hard surfaces where rainwater runs off instead of soaking into the ground.
-Since runoff from impervious surfaces like roofs and driveways has a greater impact on water quality than runoff from surfaces like landscaping and forest, impervious surface area is used to determine a parcel’s relative impact on water quality.
+The rates are based on the amount of impervious surface on a parcel.
+Impervious surfaces are hard surfaces likes roofs and driveways that restrict water from soaking into the ground.
+Since runoff from impervious surfaces has a greater impact on water quality than runoff from surfaces like landscaping and forest, impervious surface area is used to determine a parcel’s relative impact on water quality.
 Parcels with more impervious surface area, and thus a greater impact, pay a higher fee.

-Single Family Residences – Fees for single-family residential properties will be based on an average impervious area footprint calculated from a sample of residential properties in the service area.
+Single Family Residences – Fees for single-family residential properties are based on an average impervious area footprint calculated from a sample of residential properties in the service area.
 Property owners may apply for a lower rate with documentation of actual impervious area less than the average impervious area assigned to their parcel.
+Visit the rate adjustment application page for more information.

 Impervious Footprint Tier